GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 1. [**Audience extension**](#audience-extension): Reach users of a particular publisher on other websites

-After third-party cookie deprecation, ad solution providers can continue supporting these audience types' goals using new approaches, including Privacy Sandbox APIs.
+After third-party cookie deprecation, ad tech providers can continue supporting these audience types' goals using new approaches, including Privacy Sandbox APIs.